 We believe this starts with a mindset shift that moves from considering only what is happening in our factories and facilities to what is happening across the food value chain.
 And we believe it requires close collaboration and innovative thinking from all stakeholders – to truly make food value chains more sustainable.

-To help tackle the food packaging industry’s sustainability challenges, we’ve introduced a new collaborative innovation model with leading raw material suppliers.
+To help tackle the food packaging industry’s sustainability challenges, we have introduced a new collaborative innovation model with leading raw material suppliers.
 The traditional operating model of a linear supply chain has changed, and a new partnership ecosystem model is emerging, where the entire industry works in close collaboration.
 This brings together not only producers and suppliers, but also research institutions, universities and start-ups to find solutions.

 Looking across the value chain, we have identified five main challenges where we can collaborate to help promote sustainability: raw material and sourcing, where we focus on replacing the fossil-based materials in our cartons with responsibly-sourced renewable materials; production and distribution, where we aim to reduce carbon emissions across the value chain; food protection and consumption, where we focus on making food safe and available and reducing food loss and waste; recycling, where we strive to strengthen and scale local recycling systems; and end-of-life, where we aim to reduce the use of plastics and using materials with reduced impact on nature.